endlesssolitude/ShatteredPD-DetailedDesc/README.md

 - TestMode that has convinet access to most items and can travel between floors.

-- A few interesting and hard challenges or expansions to distinguish with original Shattered and improve play experience.
-Content might be somewhat limited because I can't make too many changes to original ShPD code, or it would be a disaster when transfering between versions.
+- A few expansions for the original game.
+Expansions are quite limited because I can only add new contents via limited interfaces, or it would be a disaster when transferring between versions.

 - And other parts of the game is TOTALLY UNCHANGED to keep inline with the original ShatterdPD.